NeokingdomDAO/contracts/docs/WHITEPAPER.md

 ### Redeeming Governance Tokens

 The DAO allows contributors to redeem their tokens for 1 EUR each, enabling them to pay bills if no secondary market sale is possible.
-Contributors must first offer their Governance Tokens to the inner circle.
-After a 60-day window, the user can redeem the tokens.
-The Internal Market smart contract handles this action: Governance Tokens are burnt, and the appropriate amount of USDC is transferred from the DAO to the user wallet.
-Only tokens minted within the last 3 months and no earlier than 15 months in total can be redeemed.
+Contributors must first offer their Governance Tokens to the inner circle (7 days) and then on the secondary market (53 days).
+After a 60-day window, the user can redeem the remaining tokens with additional limits on the number of tokens.
+The Internal Market smart contract handles this redeeming action: Governance Tokens are burnt, and the appropriate amount of USDC is transferred from the DAO to the user wallet.
+Only tokens minted within the last 3 active months within the last 15 months can be redeemed.

 - `InternalMarket.sol`: redeem tokens (exchange tokens for USDC with the DAO)
 - `Voting.sol`: when tokens are redeemed, update the total voting power of the DAO